cakephp/docs/en/core-helpers/html.rst

         available in previous versions.

     .. php:method:: div(string $class, string $text, array $options)

+    :param string $class: The classname for the div.
+    :param string $text: The content inside the div.
+    :param array $options: An array of :term:`html attributes`.

     Used for creating div-wrapped sections of markup.
 The first parameter specifies a CSS class, and the second is used to supply